ayush20892/Mirzapur_Quiz/README.md

 # Mirzapur_Quiz
  Project for NEOG Camp

- Made a CLI app.
+ Made a CLI app using NODE.js.
  A quiz on Mirzapur Web Series.

- Checking If Branching works